Are You Ready to Rumble?: Streetfights Take More Violent Turns

 Ridiculous as it may sound, that is a threat that can carry weight with some.
 It certainly worried Fidel more than fighting armed guys or the potential arrival of the cops did.
 His parents didn’t know about his extracurricular activities and he wanted to keep it that way.

-But this is what makes Fidel such a fascinating character.
-He always felt strongly that he didn’t want to disappoint his parents or put them in a situation where they would have to take care of his court fees or hospital bills.
+It’s a far more common thought process than you might think.
+Like so many, Fidel was hyper-conscious of the sacrifices his immigrant parents had made to try to give him a better life and felt strongly that he didn’t want to disappoint them or put them in a situation where they would have to take care of his court fees or hospital bills.
 Whenever something big was about to go down, his first thought always seemed to be, “What if my parents find out?
 What’s going to happen next?”

 He calls it his “crazy way of thinking.”